Skip to main content

 The Bobcat students and staff have developed Daily Physical Activities (DPA) across the entire school population in small and large group settings.
 These school wide activities were part of the provincial Daily Physical Activity initiative which continues in our school this year.
 For more information see the

 Saskatchewan In Motion

-In 2012 - 2013 we are continuing our DPA initiatives as well as extending them by adding a playground leadership component.
+As well, we are continuing our DPA initiatives as well as extending them by adding a playground leadership component.
 The Take the LEAD!
 Grade 6 Leadership Program will support the activity of our younger students as well as to develop the natural leadership abilities of our Grade 6 students now, and into the future.

 We are extremely proud of our Grade 6 Playground Leaders and their teacher advisors as they have taken on the responsibility for supporting our younger students in becoming increasingly active.